ST. JOHN’S INTERNATIONAL SCHOOL

 - To enable parents/guardians to be contacted in the case of emergency or in the case of school closure, or to inform parents of their child’s educational progress or about school events, etc.

-- With the aim to celebrate school’s achievements and to keep a record of the history of the school, St. John’s International School may take photographs and recorded images of students to be shared in, e.g. yearbooks, school website, etc, always based on informed consent from parents or students of legal age;
+- With the aim to celebrate school’s achievements and to keep a record of the history of the school, St. John’s International School may take photographs and recorded images of students to be shared in, e.g. yearbooks, Inspired and / or school’s website and social networks, etc, always based on informed consent from parents or students of legal age;

 - To send commercial communications if previously requested and authorised by the data subject.
-Commercial communications will include: newsletters and notices from the webpage, referral of commercial advertisements through e-mail, SMS, MMS, social networks or any other electronic or physical means, present or future, which enables such commercial communication.
-You will be able to unsubscribe from the receipt of commercial communications by clicking in the “unsubscribe” section found in all these kind of e-mails sent by the school.
+Commercial communications will include: newsletters and advertising communications through e-mail, social networks or any other electronic or physical means, present or future, which enables such commercial communication.
+You will be able to unsubscribe by clicking the option included in these kind of communications.

-- In the case of a CV received through our website, in the section for recruitment “Work at John’s”, with the purpose to include the candidate in the selection process or to consider their application for future positions; In this regarding, the school also collects information about staff and prospective staff when necessary for:
+- In the case of a CV received through our email address, we will process the data with the purpose to include the applicant in our data base for a limited period of time in order to include the application in a future selection process or to consider the job application for future positions.

-The personal data object of processing may only be communicated to other schools within the Inspired group with the prior written consent of the data subject and the personal data will be processed with the same legitimate purposes mentioned herein.
+The personal data object of processing may only be communicated to other schools within the Inspired education group when necessary to comply with the purposes stated above or with the prior written consent of the data subject, always with the same legitimate purposes mentioned herein.

 5. WITH WHOM DO WE SHARE YOUR PERSONAL DATA?